gavinlyonsrepo/Display_Lib_RPI/extra/doc/ssd1306/README.md

 ```

 2. I2C Clock rate is set by device installed on.
 During development and testing on raspberry pi 5
 it was found that by default the baudrate was set to 100,000 baud.
 By modifying the file
-/boot/firmware/config.txt baud can be increased
+/boot/firmware/config.txt baud can be increased.
+This file will require sudo priviliges
+to edit and maybe also a reboot.

 ```sh
 param=i2c_arm=on,i2c_arm_baudrate=400000
 ```

 3. In the event of an error writing a byte, debug info with error code will be written to console.
 Debug configuration flag must be set to true to see this output.
 User can set error timeout between retry attempts and number of retry attempts
 and can monitor the Error flag.

 ### Bitmaps